brunoAlbuquerque1/pokedex-web-and-mobile/README.md

-# pokedex-React-Native
+# pokedex
-Pokedex with react-native and typeScript
+Pokedex with react-native and reactJs